davidgama-crypto/xplorers_bundle/docs/apis.md

 Description:

-player joins/rejoins the room, get JWT with playerId
+player joins the room, get JWT with playerId

 Request:
 Body:
 {
+  "id": "asdasdasd", // join the room
-  "displayName": "DefaultName", // fetch from localstorage cache "avatar": "pig",
+  "token": "asdasdf", // if this info is sent just use this token "displayName": "DefaultName", // fetch from localstorage cache "avatar": "pig",
 }